Sabin-B-99/ProjectNightingale/README.md

 1. Make sure you have docker installed in your system.
 Follow [this](https://docs.docker.com/engine/install/) guide if you don't have it installed.

+  * **NOTE:** If you are using docker desktop, please make sure that you are logged in with your docker username and password.
+Otherwise, the image may fail to build.

 2. Clone the source into your local directory.
 Open (cd) the folder in terminal (cmd) from the root of the source folder (The folder that contains docker-compose file) and enter the following command:
     * To build the docker image.
 May take few minutes depending upon your system.
     ```